marcospassos/java-php-serializer/README.md

 ### Type Adapters

-A type adapter provides the serializer the logic for how to serialize a specific type.
+A type adapter provides the serializer the logic for how to encode a specific type.
 The following example shows how to create a custom type adapter to serialize Enums as string using the name of the enum constant:

 ```java